Ikaros Utility Functions

 void print_matrix(char * name, float ** m, int sizex, int sizey);

-The use of matrices in Ikaros are further described in the article Ikaros Data Structures.
+The use of matrices in Ikaros is further described in the article Ikaros Data Structures.